ibexa/documentation-user/docs/organizing_the_site.md

 You can view and modify all permissions by activating **Roles** in the Admin panel.

-Select **Create a role** and provide a name to get an empty, unassigned role.
+Select the plus button and provide a name to get an empty, unassigned role.
 You can now select it to get access to the list of Policies the Role has - at the moment, none.
+Activate the plus button again, select a Policy from the list and save it.
-Activate **Add new Policy** and select one from the list.
-You can then either save it directly, or save and go on to selecting a Limitation.
+You can then edit the Policy to select a Limitation.
 The available Limitations depend on the chosen Policy.

 ![Details of a Role](img/role_details.png "Details of a Role")

 After you are done choosing all Policies, you can assign the Role to users.
-Go to the **Users and groups using the <your role name> Role** tab.
+Go to the **Assignments** tab and activate the assign button.
 Here you can choose users and/or groups that will be assigned this Role, with possible additional Limitations.
 A User or User Group may be assigned multiple Roles.